mmalinda/DS-Core/README.md

 ## Description
 Work submitted as part of graded coursework for the data science core course at Moringa School.
 ## Methodology
-Python was used for data cleaning and analysis in Google Colaboratory.
+Python was used for data cleaning and analysis in Google Colaboratory and Jupyter Notebook.
 ## Support and contact details
 Contact me in case of any questions and feel free to make a contribution to the code.
 ### License